 EFOL was initiated by Leif Strömquist in 1994 as a summer activity for European foresters following the similar winter activity for European foresters, EFNS, which was founded in Germany already in 1969.
 Mr. Strömquist met understanding for his proposal when he was working in Latvia and together with Mr. Martins Gaigals, Latvian State Forest Service, the first EFOL was organised in Strenci, Latvia in August 1994.

-EFOL follows the concept of EFNS, thus, allowing forestry employees, forestry educated individuals, forest owners and forest contractors and their respective closest family members to participate.
+EFOL follows the concept of EFNS, thus, allowing forestry employees, wood-working industry employees, forestry educated individuals, forest owners and forest contractors, and their respective closest family members to participate.

 The statutes of EFOL require a forest organisation to financially support an EFOL arrangement.
 The lead organisation of EFOL, the International Committee (IC EFOL) and its Board do not take any financial responsibilities for EFOL events, though they facilitate the local organiser in his efforts.
 The Annual Meeting of IC EFOL decides on organisers for EFOL events based on received applications.
 The Annual Meeting takes place at the annual EFOL championships.

 An EFOL arrangement consists of:

 Training day as first offer to the participants prior to the competitions.

 Team Leaders’ meeting at the beginning of the event.

 A Forest Information Evening for further professional forest training purposes.

 A full day with forest and culture excursions for the purpose of further professional forest training.

 An evening with a joint dinner/party for the participants.